JnyJny/meowmeow/README.md

 The full source for this can be found on [GitHub][5] but I'm going to talk through my thought process while writing it.
-The object here is to illustrate how to write a C program composed of multiple files.
+The object here is to illustrate how to struture a C program composed of multiple files.

 Having already established that I want to write a program that encodes and decodes files in MeowMeow format, I fired up a shell and issued the